Stephen M. Meredith

-Stephen Mendenhall Meredith (August 14, 1802 – December 23, 1874) was an American politician and physician from Pennsylvania.
+Stephen Mendenhall Meredith (August 14, 1802 – December 23, 1874) was an American politician and medical doctor from Pennsylvania.
 He served as a member of the Pennsylvania House of Representatives, representing Chester County from 1868 to 1869.

 Early life

 Stephen Mendenhall Meredith was born on August 14, 1802, in Concord Township, Delaware County, Pennsylvania.
 When young, his family moved to South Coventry Township.

 Career

 Meredith was a physician and practiced in Pughtown.

 Meredith was a Republican.
 He served as a member of the Pennsylvania House of Representatives, representing Chester County from 1868 to 1869.

 Personal life

 Meredith had three sons and two daughters, Stephen M., John Q. A., H. Clay, Rebecca and Ella S. His son Stephen M. was a lawyer in Reading.
 His son John Q. A. was a physician, served in the Civil War and was superintendent of construction for the Mexican & International Railroad.

 Meredith died on December 23, 1874, at his home in St. Mary's, Warwick Township.
 He was interred at Nantmeal Friends Burial Grounds in Glenmoore.